wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 of how off are our estimates.
 For the case that we had an oracle (true q-values for the targets), these errors are the actual values we have to be close to.
 In our case, we are using estimates with the target network, but these still give some similar information.
-Moreover, the targets at terminal states the q-values we can get from those states, so if they are in the replay buffer, and the error is big for them, we should use them with more priority.
+Moreover, the targets at almost terminal states (1-step before terminal) reduce to the actual returns from those states, so if they are in the replay buffer, and the error is big for them, we should use them with more priority.
 So, we have the following measure for our priorities, using the **absolute value of the Bellman Error**:

 $$
 p_{t} = \vert \delta_{t} \vert